 The chair of the Audit Committee is also a member of the Board's Environmental, Social, Governance ("ESG") and Enterprise Risk Committee (the "ESG Committee").
 The Board's ESG Committee assists the Board with oversight of ESG matters and the Company's enterprise risk framework.
 This includes oversight of ESG risks, such as the risks associated with climate change, and cybersecurity risks.
-The Audit Committee coordinates with the ESG Committee regarding these matters, and the chair of the Audit Committee participates as member of the ESG Committee in oversight of these matters.
-The Audit Committee has worked with the ESG Committee to engage external auditors or consultants from time to time to audit or review various aspects of the Company's climate change reporting and cybersecurity policies and programs.
+The Audit Committee coordinates with the ESG Committee regarding these matters, and the chair of the Audit Committee has worked with the ESG Committee to engage external auditors or consultants from time to time to audit or review various aspects of the Company's climate change reporting and cybersecurity policies and programs.
 In 2023, the Audit Committee received reports from KPMG LLP, the Company's outsourced internal auditor, on a review of the validation of the Company's energy transition data reporting, IT security policies and data loss prevention processes.
 With respect to cybersecurity, the Company's policies are aligned with standards promulgated by the National Institute of Standards and Technology (NIST).